 2008: Modern Warfare 2, Resident Evil 5, Final Fantasy XIII and Gears of War 2!
 And Don Mattrick!

 2009: Alan Wake, Assassin’s Creed 2, Halo Reach, and Mass Effect 2?
 A blockbuster showing for the company, who also revealed Kinect.
-Part 1 is below, and here’s the link to the full playlist of the show.
+A 10-minute version is below, and here’s the link to the full playlist of the show.

 2010: Kinect games, Black Ops, and yes, it can run Crysis 2!
 Microsoft also debuts the redesigned Xbox 360.

 2011: Halo 4, Gears 3, Mass Effect 3… this year was a bit more conservative in tech, but huge in games

 2012: The Xbox 360 was long in the tooth, and so it was time to say goodbye with a bunch of big games and big names